This page is designed to answer the following questions:

 NOTE: This page has been quality assured for 2023 as per our Quality Assurance policy.

-The functional level of literacy, numeracy and communication skills are the minimum standards required for you to be able to carry out your role effectively.
+The functional level of literacy, numeracy and communication skills are the minimum standards required for you to carry out your role effectively.

-You don’t need to be a genius but you will need to be able to read, write, speak and listen to a reasonable standard and be able to perform basic maths.
+You do not need to have a degree to work in health and social care, but you will need to be able to read, write, speak and listen to a reasonable standard and perform basic mathematical calculations.

-Some things that you may need to do as part of your role that require good literacy skills are:
+Some tasks that you may need to do as part of your role that requires good literacy skills are:

 - Reading & writing care plans

 - Keeping records (e.g. MAR sheets, money sheets, communications book etc.)

 A Functional Skills Level 2 English qualification or English Language GCSE grade A-C represents the level required.